apache/incubator-devlake-website/docs/Overview/KeyConcepts.md

 The following terms are arranged in the order of their appearance in the actual user workflow.

 ### Projects
 **A project is a method to group data**.
 Apache DevLake supports users to view metrics based on projects.
-A `project` is associated with multiple sets of [Data Scope](#data-scope), such as GitHub/GitLab repositories, Jira boards, Jenkins pipelines, etc. Metrics for a project are calculated based on the data entities(#data-entities) under the project's data scope.
+A `project` is associated with multiple sets of [Data Scope](#data-scope), such as GitHub/GitLab repositories, Jira boards, Jenkins pipelines, etc. Metrics for a project are calculated based on the [Data Entities](#data-entities) under the project's data scope.

 A project has one [Blueprint](#Bluepirnts) for data collection and metric computation.